40 plus questions - Multiple Choice Questions on Classification, Culture, and Identification of the microorganisms

 d) Unicellular and motile

-11. A 24 year old sexually active woman had an infection in the vaginal area with genital discharge while urinating.
-Urinary tract infection was suspected, urine sample and swab specimen were taken and cultured on suitable agar media, a microscopic examination was performed.
+11. A 24 year old sexually active woman comes to a local healthcare center with infection in the vaginal area and genital discharge while urinating.
+Urinary tract infection (UTI) is suspected, urine sample and genital swab specimen is taken for culture and identification of the possible pathogen.

 a) Mycobacterium tuberculosis